ltupin/hiphop.github.io/_posts/2004-01-01-kno-excrementals-vol2.md

   - Cunninlynguists
 ---

-This second CDr of instrumentals from KNO propose 16 tracks from 4 differents albums.
+This second CDr of instrumentals from **KNO** propose 16 tracks from 4 differents albums.
-- 4 more tracks from "Will Rap For Food" the first **CunninLynguists** album
+- 4 more tracks from "Will Rap For Food" the first **CunninLynguists** album.
-- 4 more tracks from "Southernunderground" the second **CunninLynguists** album, (Love Ain't Remix is from the reissue that contain 2 CDs)
+- 4 more tracks from "Southernunderground" the second **CunninLynguists** album, (Love Ain't Remix is from the reissue that contain 2 CDs).
-- 4 from Kno vs. Hov – The White Albulum, the first **KNO**'s album
+- 4 from Kno vs. Hov – The White Albulum, the first **KNO**'s album.
 - One track from "Dirtay / Smoke Out" EP.
-This track was features by Cashmere The Pro
+This track was features by Cashmere The Pro.

 To notice that there is a "Southernunderground" reissue version with two CDs, the second one contain all instrumentals.
 [Southernunderground CD Reissue from 2009](https://www.discogs.com/fr/release/2011952-CunninLynguists-Southernunderground)

 CunninLynguists is an American hip hop group from Lexington, Kentucky.
-The group consists of **Deacon the Villain**, **Kno**, and **Natti*.
+The group consists of **Deacon the Villain**, **Kno**, and **Natti**.
 Previously, **Mr SOS** was member too.

 "Excrementals" is a set of 5 CDr produced by KNO where you will find close to all of his instrumentals.

 [KNO of Cunninlynguists Presents...
 Excrementals Volume Two](https://www.youtube.com/watch?v=24B9M2kgOkA)